-Developmental psychologists from Oxford Brookes University and the University of Oxford have raised over £700 to provide outdoor clothing for babies and toddlers in the city.
+Developmental psychologists from Oxford Brookes University, University of Oxford, University of East Anglia and University of Leeds have raised over £1,335 to provide outdoor clothing for babies and toddlers in England.

-The clothing, provided at discount by Wet Wednesdays, has been distributed by volunteers from Home-Start Oxford to 70 families who are struggling financially and socially this winter.
+The clothing, provided at discount by Wet Wednesdays, has been distributed by volunteers from Home-Start to 119 families who are struggling financially and socially this winter.

 Researchers were inspired to act when preliminary data from an ongoing study into the effects of Covid-19 on early development showed that babies and toddlers from disadvantaged backgrounds missed out on outside play during the first UK national lockdown.